 - Medical schools want an exam that can help them make good, informed decisions about which students are most likely to succeed in their programs.

-- AAMC surveyed interviewed med school deans, admissions officers, faculty, and advisors who are part of the application pipeline so they could look for ways to improve the effectiveness of MCAT in predicting the student's success in medical school.
+- AAMC surveyed interviewed med school deans, admissions officers, faculty, and advisors who are part of the application pipeline about ways to improve the effectiveness of the MCAT in predicting success in medical school.

 The MCAT’s ability to predict who’s going to perform in medical school:

 - According to a survey conducted by Kaplan, the most frequent application killer among admissions officers is a low MCAT score.

 - High GPA scores are good, but they are not standardized.
 GPA depends on factors like the program you’re in and the teachers you choose.

 - The MCAT is the only number that is on a standard scale for every student.

 What if you’re just not a good test taker?

 - Unfortunately, you have to take the MCAT.